 - Florida offers online voter registration.

-- You should know: you need a Florida driver's license or identification card issued by the Florida Department of Highway Safety & Motor Vehicles and a Social Security number to use Florida's online voter registration system.
+- You should know: you need a Florida driver's license or identification card issued by the Florida Department of Highway Safety and Motor Vehicles and a Social Security number to use Florida's online voter registration system.
 The name and address on the ID must match your voter registration exactly, so you should plan to have your ID on hand.
 If you don't have a Florida-issued ID, or don’t have your Florida-issued ID on hand, you can still register by mail to vote.

 Use the National Voter Registration Form